espocrm/documentation/docs/user-guide/products.md

 The *Product* entity type is available for customization in the Entity Manager.
 You can add custom fields to the Product as well as custom relationships between the Product and other entity types.

-A product record has three price fields: *Cost*, *List* and *Unit*.
+A product record has 3 price fields: *Cost*, *List* and *Unit*.
 There is the ability to automatically calculate the *Unit Price* using different formulas according to a selected *Pricing Type*.

 Product fields can be printed in a PDF.
 More detail [here](quotes.md#templates).

-Products can be added as line items in an Opportunity.
-By default, this feature is disabled.
-The Administrator needs to add the *Items* panel at Administration > Entity Manager > Opportunity > Layouts > Bottom panels.
+The ability to add products as line items in an Opportunity is disabled by default.
+The Administrator needs to add the *Items* panel under Administration > Entity Manager > Opportunity > Layouts > Bottom panels.

 In this article: